oasisprotocol/nexus/README.md

 This will start the analyzers and the HTTP server, but you can start each of the constituent services independently as well.
 See `./nexus --help` for more details.

-Once the indexer has started, you can query the Oasis Indexer API
+Once the indexer has started, you can query the Oasis Nexus API
 ```sh
 $ curl -X GET http://localhost:8008/v1
 ```